Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/backsub.md

 <p>With the rearranged row we can attempt to solve for the unknown.
 There are a
 number of possibilities.
 If we have a singular matrix, elimination will have produced a row of zeros and in this case we can't solve for a non-zero in $b$.
-If $b$ happens to contain a zero at this position, then any coefficient will multiply to produce a zero and we have an infinite number of solutions.
+If $b$ happens to also contain a zero at this position, then any coefficient will multiply to produce a zero and we have an infinite number of solutions.
 We default to picking a coefficient of $1$ in this case.
-Otherwise, We solve for the coefficient by dividing the $b$ term with term in the row:</p>
+Otherwise, we solve for the coefficient by dividing the $b$ term with term in the row:</p>
 </div>